serena0012/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that prints an integer.
+A function that concatenates two strings.